OJacot-Descombes/PrettyDocComments/README.md

 - Through a <u>shortcut key</u>.
 No default key binding is assigned to this toggle command as we want to avoid any clashes with existing shortcuts.
   You can assign a shortcut key through the menu **Tools / Options...** by selecting the option **Environment > Keyboard**.

-  Here you can search for commands containing "summ".
+  Here you can search for commands containing "comments".
 The name of our command is **Edit.ToggleCollapseCommentstoSummary**.
   Assign it your desired shortcut key.
 On my GB-Ascii keyboard **Ctrl+Shift+\\** works well.

 ### Comment Width Options